arieltarliman/arieltarliman/README.md

 ---
 Associate Member Data Analyst | Ex Associate Member Database Administrator | Data Science Student at BINUS UNIVERSITY

-🎓 I am a year 23rd, 5th-semester undergraduate at BINUS University, specializing in Data Science.
+🎓 I am a 21 year old, 5th-semester undergraduate at BINUS University, specializing in Data Science.
 My focus is on leveraging data to build intelligent, scalable, and user-centric solutions.
 I am actively seeking internships and collaborative projects in the data science and AI space.

 ### 🧠 About Me